 Give your users some basic instructions, or ask them questions to suss out more information.
 If possible, try not to insert yourself into the process or convey too much information, as some users will want to please you by providing the answers they think you seek.

-Take notes or make recordings throughout this process.
+Take notes or make recordings during testing and throughout the 5 stages of design thinking process.
 Remember: the data you collect from these sessions will be invaluable and can be integrated into your product at any future stage.

 Since design thinking is iterative, the design thinking process involves cycling back through previous steps.
 Any time you collect new information, or make a relevant observation, you may adjust your problem statement, or tweak your solution.
 With each cycle, your orientation may shift, but should result in a better prototype.

 Conducting every step in order is not as important as staying true to your human-centered approach.
 After testing, you might return to ideation, or you might build a new prototype.
 There is no strict right or wrong to this process–it should serve you and your goal of building a product that will delight your users.